 Health and safety are the keys to having pets in the office.

 If you’re looking to bring in one or multiple animals, check with your whole team first so everyone is comfortable with it.

 Damage to Property

-Yet, more companies, healthcare facilities, and nursing homes are adopting pets and allowing workers to bring their own.
-So, it looks like the benefits are outweighing the costs.
+Still, offices small and large, healthcare facilities, and nursing homes are adopting pets and allowing workers to bring their own, so it looks like the benefits outweigh the costs.

 But if property damage is a concern, a smaller pet who’s happy in an enclosure may be best.

 Thankfully, fish, birds, hamsters, bunnies, and lizards all check this box!

 Pets in the office can transform your workplace into a haven of joy, productivity, and reduced stress.

 From the unwavering loyalty of dogs to the enchanting sounds of birds, each pet brings its unique charm.